konosmgr/youtuber-bidding-app/STATE.md

   - `showcase2/+page.svelte` - A page featuring an interactive "HOLD TO INTERACT" button effect inspired by Utsubo's website
   - `showcase2/+layout.svelte` - A clean layout for the showcase2 page that isolates its styles from the rest of the application
   - `showcase4/+page.svelte` - A page featuring the exact implementation of Utsubo's contact button with letter hover animations
+  - `x/9/+page.svelte` - Marketing showcase for the Enhanced3DCard component with multiple examples and documentation
+  - `x/threejs/+page.svelte` - Interactive showcase for Three.js background effects with live configuration controls
   - Various route folders containing page components and logic
   - `enhanced-3d-showcase5/` - Demo page for the 3D card component
   - `knives/+page.svelte` - Knives page using the AuctionCard component for current auctions and PastAuctionCard for past auctions with teal accents and enhanced staggered animations